Song-Joo-Young/MobileNetV1-Optimization-for-CIFAR10/README.md

   * The most significant change was the use of a learning rate scheduler.
 The following scheduler was implemented: `scheduler = torch.optim.lr_scheduler.LambdaLR(optimizer, lr_lambda=lambda epoch: 0.94 ** epoch)`.

 * Data Augmentation Techniques
   * Implemented mixup data augmentation.
-Mixup trains the model on convex combinations of pairs of examples and their labels, improving the model's generalization by encouraging linear behavior in-between training examples.
+Mixup trains the model on combinations of pairs of examples and their labels, improving the model's generalization.

 * Regularization Strategies
   * Introduced Dropout with a rate of 0.5 towards the end of the model to prevent overfitting.
   * Applied He initialization for weight initialization, which is particularly effective for networks with ReLU activations by maintaining a variance of 2/n for input units.